noahbrenner/curriculum/JavaScript/Core/types/types-string.md

 		"ghi";
 ```

-You can also use the backslash character to continue writing text on multiple lines (make sure nothing is after the backslash).
+You can also use the backslash character to "escape" the line feed, to write on multiple lines (make sure nothing is after the backslash except the carriage return).

 ```
 var longerText = "abc\